amiralihossaini2008-lab/titanic-survival-analysis/README.md

 * SQL
 * Microsoft Excel

+## Dataset

+The dataset used in this project is the Titanic passenger dataset, containing demographic, ticket, and survival information for passengers aboard the RMS Titanic.

 ## Data Cleaning

 The original Titanic dataset contained missing values that required preprocessing before analysis.